A Fun Day of Volunteering and Community…Join us!

 Your Tasks are high profile.
 You will be given a safety vest so public knows you're in charge.
 Do not cover with a Jacket or backpack.

 • Help Parade flow and monitor Parade participants for safety issues and bottlenecks in parade flow.
-For urgent issues report to Event Leads.
-They may require EMT.
+For urgent issues report to your assigned Event Lead.
+Names are listed on your name tag.

-• All groups must maintain 10ft-15ft behind the group in front of them while in the parade.
-Ensure parade units are moving forward at a slow pace
+• Make sure All groups maintain 10ft-15ft behind the group in front of them while in the parade.
+Ensure parade units are moving forward at a slow pace safely.

 • Public Safety is our priority.
 We cannot have the public running into the parade that are not part of the parade.
 If it happens escort them to the curb.

-10) Finish Line Crew: Located at De-staging end of the parade on Washington Street and in Peddlers Plaza Parking lot (900 Lafayette): Check in @10am Volunteers needed 6
+10) Finish Line Crew: The parade ends on Washington Street and in the Parking lot (900 Lafayette): Check in @10am Volunteers needed 6

 • Direct Banner Carriers to Special Operations Team/Dan Meyberg to give him their parade banner to store on U-Haul truck

-11) VIP Stage Operations: Support Main Event Stage Set up, Support Emcee and the DJ, SCPOC Event communications, the Judges Table and Grandstand VIP Seating operations.
-Check in with Main Event Supervisor for instructions.
+11) VIP Stage Operations: Support Main Event Stage Set up, Support Emcee and the DJ requests, SCPOC Event communications, set up the Judges Table and monitor Grandstand VIP Seating operations.
+Check in with Main Event Lead for instructions.
 Check in @8:30am.
 Volunteers needed 4

 Your Tasks are high Profile as it’s a focal point of our event.
 Your Guests are Elected officials, Sponsors and VIP guests.
 Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.
 All cameras, media, video production crew recording.
 You will be on video.

-• Set up 6-foot Table, SCPOC Brand Cloth, Chairs, Binders and Refreshments for Contest NorCal judges.
-You will seat them in Grandstands until after Opening Ceremony then at the end move the judges onto the stage.
-Usually 3 judges.
+• Set up placement of 6-foot Judges Table on Stage and put on SCPOC Logo Table Cloth, Contest Judges need 3 Chairs, 3 Binders and water bottle.
+During 10am Opening Ceremonies you will seat Judges in Grandstands until after Opening Ceremony.
+At 10:30 move the judges onto the stage.

-• Grandstand Ticket Sales on the Spot: The Lead has can sell tickets using a card reader if there are open seats.
+• You can Sell Bleacher Seats: The Lead has can sell tickets using a card reader if not sold out.

-• Judges Binders/Scores: At end of Parade, alert Supervisor that Judges are leaving, need to be paid and Collect judges’ score sheets.
+• End of Parade collect Judges Binders/Score sheets.
+Alert the Lead that Judges are done.
+They will want to be paid.
 Locate SCPOC President Ana Vargas-Smith to tabulate the scores.

 • It is the most visible role as cameras and videographer are focused on the stage—please be professional.